Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 Marty and I were sad to have missed the Eagle Eye Observatory, as it was already booked for the weekend.
 We hope to go back soon and experience it.
 In the meantime, Marty still captured some great pics with his camera.

 Kayak Rentals are available to the resort’s overnight guests with a 24-hour notice.
-The resort has both single and tandem kayaks available so that you can enjoy a fun day out on the water.
+The resort has both single and tandem kayaks available to enjoy a fun day out on the water.

 Hiking Trails and Guided Walks

-With miles of trails right at your doorstep, you have to include hiking on your list of things to do while visiting the Canyon of the Eagles.
+With miles of trails right at your doorstep, you must include hiking on your list of things to do while visiting the Canyon of the Eagles.
 There are well-marked trails for all abilities and skill levels.

 In addition to setting out on your own, the resort also offers guided walks for visitors.
 On the guided walks, a naturalist teaches you all about the flora and fauna in the Highland Lakes of Texas region.